jasonthoms/BIND-CloudFlare-DoT/README.md

 * Debian configured with testing repositories to get BIND9.19.x

 ## Setting the repositories to the Development[^1]

+> [!IMPORTANT]
+> It is assumed you are operating as the root account on a Debian 12 server.
+> If you're not root - you may need to install sudo, add yourself to the sudoers list, and prempt these commands with sudo to execute them as root.

 1. Make sure you're up to date by simply running ```apt update && apt upgrade -y```
 2. To change the repos, run ```apt edit-sources``` and select an editor, use nano unless you've installed other editors.
 3. In nano, type